 - The introduction should be attention-grabbing - A convincing speaker grabs his listeners' attention right away.
 One strategy is to start with a brief affirmative statement and evidence that backs up your claim.
 This includes declaring a dilemma in the first sentence and making the audience want to know how to resolve it.
-When you do this, the audience will be engaged right away and will remain so during the entire presentation
+When you do this, the audience will be engaged right away and will remain so during the entire presentation.

 - Speak with authority -The audience's perception of the presenter's trustworthiness or competency is crucial to his or her ability to persuade.
 A speaker might anticipate common criticisms from the audience by using his knowledge of a particular field or subject.
-Anecdotal observation also lends credibility, which may be particularly pertinent to an ex-offender making an argument for reforming the justice system, for instance
+Anecdotal observation also lends credibility, which may be particularly pertinent to an ex-offender making an argument for reforming the justice system, for instance.

 - The speech should contain logical content -In persuasive speeches, the framework is crucial for controlling the sharing of information.
 The first and last arguments are typically given increased focus, and most speakers stick to two or three primary themes.
 Problem-solution organization, in which you identify a problem and suggest a remedy, is a popular choice.
 Other times, simply stating your points in order, from start to finish, may be adequate.
-Make sure it's simple to follow any format you choose
+Make sure it's simple to follow any format you choose.

 - Smart Pacing -A proper presentation is important, and good speakers understand this.
 The shortest speeches in history tend to be the ones that people remember most.
 When you practice speaking, time yourself so you can nip in repetitive or superfluous phrases.
 Additionally, be sure to give each important topic about the same amount of time.
-This strategy provides your speech with a controlled, deliberate tempo that is crucial for establishing confidence with a listeners
+This strategy provides your speech with a controlled, deliberate tempo that is crucial for establishing confidence with listeners.

 - Mind-blowing conclusions - Your final chance to convince the audience is in the concluding paragraph.
-You'll briefly go over the key themes one more time before stating the measures you want the audience to do
+You'll briefly go over the key themes one more time before stating the measures you want the audience to do.

 Types of Persuasive Speech?

 Evaluative assertions that can be substantiated by facts and logic are used in persuasive speeches.
-What kind of persuasive speech it depends on the topic and substance of the speech.
+What kind of persuasive speech it is depends on the topic and substance of the speech.
 The following three categories of persuasive speeches are used to influence audiences:

 - Factual Persuasive Speech - It is based on whether a certain assumption or claim is accurate or untrue and is supported by substantial evidence.
-It tries to convince the audience that something happened or that something doesn't exist
+It tries to convince the audience that something happened or that something doesn't exist.

 - Value Persuasive Speech -A value persuasive speech determines whether something is morally upright or unethical, elegant, ugly, pleasant, or awful.
-It examines the philosophical and ethical implications of a certain subject or determines whether a statement is true or false
+It examines the philosophical and ethical implications of a certain subject or determines whether a statement is true or false.

 - Policy Persuasive Speech - In persuasive speeches, policy assertions are the second most typical claim.
 This assertion is made to sway the audience's opinion in favor of or against a particular candidate, policy, or rule.
 It makes arguments about the problem's nature and the appropriate course of action.
 Given that we live in a culture where laws, rules, and policies are prevalent, it is arguably the most typical kind of persuasive discourse.